-Residential: Intensive Residential Servic es Transaction Code Code Detail Code Mod 1 Mod 2 Mod 3 Mod 4 Rate Code Detail Code Mod 1 Mod 2 Mod 3 Mod 4 Rate Supported Housing Mental Health H0043 R3 Addictive Diseases H0043 HF R3 Unit Value Unit= 1 day • Maximum Daily Units 1 • Initial Authorization 180 units Re-Authorization 180 unit S Authorization Period 180 days Utilization Criteria LOCUS Score: 3-5 Service Definition Intensive Residential Service provides around the clock assistance to consumers within a residential setting that assists them to successfully maintain housing stathe community, continue with their recovery, and increase self-sufficiency. stability in Admission Criteria Adults aged 18 or older must meet the following criteria: 1.
+Residential: Intensive Residential Servic es Transaction Code Code Detail Code Mod 1 Mod 2 Mod 3 Mod 4 Rate Code Detail Code Mod 1 Mod 2 Mod 3 Mod 4 Rate Supported Housing Mental Health H0043 R3 Addictive Diseases H0043 HF R3 Unit Value Unit= 1 day • - Maximum Daily Units 1 Initial Authorization 180 units Re-Authorization 180 units Authorization Period 180 days Utilization Criteria LOCUS Score: 3-5 Service Definition Intensive Residential Service the community, continue with within a residential setting that assist s them to succes sfully m aintain housing stability in Admission Criteria Adults aged 18 or older must meet the following criteria: 1.
 Serious Mental Illness, Addictive Disease Issues, or Co-occurring Mental Illness and Addictive Diseases Diagnosis and one or more of the following: 2.
 Frequent psychiatric hospitalizations, i.e., more than 2 admissions in the last year and/or lengthy admission in the last year (more than 30 days); or 3.
 Frequent incarcerations, i.e., more than 2 incarcerations in the last year or lengthy incarceration in the last year (more than 60 days) or 4.
 Requires a highly supportive environment with 24/7 awake staff to divert from going to a more intensive level of care.
 5. Symptoms/behaviors indicate a need for continuous monitoring and supervision by 24/7 awake staff to ensure safety; or 6.
 Insufficient or severely limited skills needed to maintain stable housing and had failed using less intensive residential supports.
-Continuing Stay Criteria Individual continues to meet Admissior n Criteria Discharge priate leve el of service due to change in individu ıal's level of funct ioning; or Criteria 2.
-Individual or appropriate Clinical Exclusions Individuals with the following organic mental disorder, or tr om adm ission un less there is documented evidence of psychiat ric condition on: dev elopme ntally d isability, autism, Required Components In addition to receiving Intensive Residential Services, consumers will be linked to adult mental health services including Core or private psychiatrist or Specialty Services.
-The organization must have an executive director or program director charged with the responsibility for day-to-day management of the organization.
-The residential program must provide a structured and supported living environment 24 hours a day, 7 days a week with AWAKE staff on-site at all times.
-Intensive Residential Service must provide a minimum of 5 hours per week of skills training programming relevant to the consumer's Individual Recovery Plan (IRP).
-There must be a written Residential Crisis Response Plan that guides the residential provider's response to an individual's crisis episode while receiving residential services that diverts the loss of housing and promotes housing stability.
+Continuing Stay Criteria Individual continues to meet Admissior n Criteria Discharge priate leve l of service due to change in individu ıal's level of funct ioning; or Criteria 2.
+Individual or appropriate Clinical Exclusions om adm ission un less there is documented evidence of psychiat ric condition on: dev elopme ntally d isability, autism, Required Components organic mental disorder, or traumatic brain injury.
+1. In addition to receiving Intensive Residential Services, consumers will be linked to adult mental health services including Core or private psychiatrist or Specialty Services.
+2. The organization must have an executive director or program director charged with the responsibility for day-to-day management of the organization.
+3. The residential program must provide a structured and supported living environment 24 hours a day, 7 days a week with AWAKE staff on-site at all times.
+4. Intensive Residential Service must provide a minimum of 5 hours per week of skills training programming relevant to the consumer's Individual Recovery Plan (IRP).
+5. There must be a written Residential Crisis Response Plan that guides the residential provider's response to an individual's crisis episode while receiving residential services that diverts the loss of housing and promotes housing stability.
 This plan shall be developed in partnership with the individual and offer 24/7 access to a residential services specialist in the event of a crisis.
-When this service is provided in traditional residential settings such as group homes, community living arrangement, etc., the following are required: Facility must be licensed by the Georgia HFR as a facility which can provide support to those with behavioral health concerns.
-Each resident facility must be arranged and maintained to provide adequate measures for the health, safety, access and well being of the residents.
+6. When this service is provided in traditional residential settings such as group homes, community living arrangement, etc., the following are required: a.
+Facility must be licensed by the Georgia HFR as a facility which can provide support to those with behavioral health concerns. b.
+Each resident facility must be arranged and maintained to provide adequate measures for the health, safety, access and well being of the residents. c.
 Each resident facility must comply with all relevant safety codes.